jonnyhuck/Paper2GIS/README.md

                         the threshold the target image -m HOMO_MATCHES, --homo_matches HOMO_MATCHES
-                        the number of matches required for homography -f FRAME, --frame FRAME
+                        the number of matches required for homography -u UID, --uid UID     user ID number to add the the output shapefile -f FRAME, --frame FRAME
                         a frame to add round the image if the map is too close to the edge -a MIN_AREA, --min_area MIN_AREA